Skip to Main Content

 Popular Vs Scholarly

 Unsure of what type of source you are looking at?
-Watch the video to learn what a peer-reviewed article is and then use the chart below to evaluate the source.
+Use the chart below to help you determine the type of source.

 Scholarly